 The Capital District has approximately 57 new HIV cases diagnosed annually and about 690 persons living with HIV.
 The rate of newly diagnosed HIV cases is lower for Rensselaer and Schenectady counties than New York State, excluding New York City, and meets the Prevention Agenda objective.
-While Albany County's HIV case rate of 12.1 per 100,000
+While Albany County's HIV case rate of 12.1 per 100,000 also meets the Prevention Agenda, its rate is higher than the Upstate New York rate.

 During 2008-2010, there was an average of 42 newly diagnosed AIDS cases, and 14 AIDS deaths in the Capital District.
 Approximately 900 individuals are living with AIDS in the Capital District.
 Albany County had the highest newly diagnosed AIDS case rate, as well as the highest AIDS mortality rate in the Capital District.
-Additionally, Albany and Schenectady counties have higher AIDS case rates compared to Upstate New York, while Albany County had a higher AIDS mortality rate than Upstate New York.3
+Additionally, Albany and Schenectady counties have higher AIDS case rates compared to Upstate New York, while Albany County had a higher AIDS mortality rate than Upstate New York.